 Eyebrow rejection occurs when the body's immune system breaks down the pigment particles, causing them to be expelled from the skin.
 This can lead to patchy brows and even scarring.
 As with any cosmetic procedure, it is essential to consult a qualified professional before undergoing eyebrow embroidery.

 How much do embroidery eyebrows cost on average?

 The cost of eyebrow embroidery varies depending on the location, type of salon, and technician experience.
 However, on average, eyebrow embroidery costs between $200 and $700 per session.

-Eyebrow embroidery is a semi permanent procedure, lasting from one to three years.
+Eyebrow embroidery is a semi-permanent procedure lasting from one to three years.
 Who require touch-ups to maintain the desired look.
-Choose a salon or clinic for eyebrow embroidery that is well established and has experienced technicians.
+Choose a well-established salon or clinic for eyebrow embroidery with experienced technicians.
 It is also crucial to ensure sterile needles and pigments are used.

 Some tips for taking care of your eyebrows after getting them embroidered?